jeremiahboac/task-tracker/README.md

 # Task-Tracker
- Task Tracker is a Web App built in React
+ Task Tracker is a Web App that built in React